Yanderuri/dotfiles/README.md

 # vy_setup
-Personal repo to rebuild any Arch system.
+My dotfiles, because it's a rite of passage for any Unix enjoyer

 ## To do:
-- [ ] Fix the symlinks
-- [ ] Stop procrastinating on classwork
+- [ ] Add screenshots
-- [ ] NixOS?
+- [ ] Fix your nvim config